Mashkan-shapir: Archaeology

-The site of Mashkan-shapir covers about 56 hectares being about 4 meters in elevation and it is divided into a four quarters by canals.
+The site of Mashkan-shapir covers about 56 hectares (with 72 hectares within the city walls) being about 4 meters in elevation and it is divided into a four quarters by canals.
+The occupation is primarily Old Babylonian with the Ur III period occupation only having an area of about 5 hectares.
 It is especially important from an archaeological standpoint because it is a single level site.
 Most cities in the Ancient Near East have been built and rebuilt many times over history, obscuring our understanding of individual time periods.

 Tell Abu Duwari was first noted, as site 639, in the Nippur survey of Robert McCormick Adams of the Oriental Institute at the University of Chicago.
-The site was excavated for a total of five months in three seasons between 1987 and 1990 by an American Schools of Oriental Research and National Geographic Society team led by Elizabeth Stone and Paul Zimansky.
-A key find was that of foundation deposits commemorating the city walls being built by Sin-Iddinam, which allowed the city to be identified.
+After visiting it in 1986 the site was excavated for a total of five months in three seasons between 1987 and 1990 by an American Schools of Oriental Research and National Geographic Society team led by Elizabeth Stone and Paul Zimansky.
+In addition to the temple of Nergal two graveyards were found, one Old Babylonian and one Parthian.
+Small finds included eleven cylinder seals, stone pendants, typical burial goods, weaponry artifacts including spear points and mace heads, model chariots related to Nergal, and a clay cone of the little known Larsa ruler Zabaia.
+Since these seasons were planned as preparation for a long term excavation very little full excavation occurred, work being mostly surface surveys and soundings (with one small excavation in the southeast sector).
+A key find was that of foundation deposits commemorating the city walls being built by Sin-Iddinam in c.
+1844 BC, which allowed the city to be identified.
 As part of the work, satellite images were taken and a complete surface-mapping was made using a kite lofted camera and coordinate markers.
+From 2003 to 2011 additional satellite images of the site were obtained.
+Using these it was possible to identify the locations of canals, streets, and the palace.
+The palace was a large building, at least 50 meters by 50 meters in size.

 Excavations at Mashkan-shapir ended with the invasion of Kuwait by Iraq in 1990, interrupting a planned long-term research program.
-Subsequently, the site has been heavily looted to the point where any further archaeological work would yield little results.
+Subsequently, the site has been heavily looted, especially in the central, western, and northern mounds, to the point where any further archaeological work would yield little results.
+As of 2010 the southern mound, holding the temple of Nergal, was still relatively unlooted but its current status is unknown.